bhavul/JIRA-Similar-Issue-Finder-App/README.md

 This is a small list of features that should be coming up on this repository soon and they're already planned.
 They're listed in terms of their priority.

 - Finish the documentation of individual module
 - A mail which could be used to send statistics of jira issues under an epic.
-[To be used as tech-debt reminder mail at Endurance]
+[Tech debt reminder]
 - Dockerization of this repository for easy installation, deployment and execution
 - mail about data of the month for tickets
 - Sort by date while printing related tickets